 Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are charged to the income statement on a straight-line basis over the period of the lease.
+Payments made under operating leases (net of any incentives received from the lessor) are charged to the statement of comprehensive income on a straight-line basis over the lease term.